awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 ### Cross\-Region Encrypted Read Replica<a name="aws-properties-rds-database-instance--examples--Cross-Region_Encrypted_Read_Replica"></a>

-The following example creates an encrypted read replica from a cross\-region source DB instance\.
+The following example creates an encrypted Read Replica from a cross\-region source DB instance\.

 #### JSON<a name="aws-properties-rds-database-instance--examples--Cross-Region_Encrypted_Read_Replica--json"></a>